Navid200/xDrip/docs/Nightscout/Crawlers.md

 ---
 layout: GCNS
-permalink: "/docs/Nightscout/Crawlers.html"
 ---

-## Invoice for egress to China
+# Invoice for egress to China
 [Google Cloud Nightscout](./GoogleCloud.md) >>  Invoice for traffic to China

 *I thought this was supposed to be free.
 I followed all the instructions when setting up my site.